LuckierDodge/house-hack-ruleset-0e/Rules/Character Creation/Creating a Character.md

 TODO
 ## 3. Choose a Background
 TODO
+## 4. Choose a Destiny
+TODO
-## 4. Choose Starting Talent
+## 5. Choose Starting Talent
-Select one talent from a Talent Tree available based on your Class, Background, and Ancestry choices.
+Select one talent from a Talent Tree available based on your Class, Background, Destiny, and Ancestry choices.
-## Choose Starting Equipment
+## 6. Choose Starting Equipment
 TODO